jhpyle/docassemble/_docs/groups.md

 ---
 {% endhighlight %}

-The special variable `i` will stand in for the index of whichever list member your interview asks about.
+<a name="i"></a>The special variable `i` will stand in for the index
+of whichever list member your interview asks about.

 You can also make use of the special variable `i`: